 - Data system testing

-John Schmitt is director of analytics systems and technology in Mathematica’s Data Analytics Division.
+John Schmitt is a senior director of analytics systems and technology in Mathematica’s Data Analytics Division.
 He is an expert in health care data analytics and managing large-scale analytic system development projects.

 Schmitt directs a project supporting data analysis of health insurance exchange data, working with Federal stakeholders to define and document analytic requirements, design program metrics, analyze data sources, profile data, and implement reporting solutions within a Big Data environment.
 He also provides subject matter expertise to the project team, and supports data and report testing.